 For Email Marketing you can trust

 Join PRSSA Kent

 New Members Welcome

 Then PRSSA Kent is right for you.
 Dues are $50 for one full year.
 Click here for more information.

 If you'd like to learn more about the benefits of joining, please watch this video created by Kent State's College of Communication and Information or this video created by some of our former officers.

 Read FORUM, PRSSA's National Newspaper

-Check out the fall 2014 issue of FORUM here.
+Check out the spring 2015 issue of FORUM here.